Skip to main content

 • Days off: One day per week free from educational and clinical responsibilities, averaged over four weeks

-The current FY24 schedule is posted online.
+The current FY24 schedule is posted on the GME website

 UNIVERSITY OF UTAH HOSPITAL/HUNTSMAN CANCER INSTITUTE